murali-mn/Django-React-Cursor-main/README.md

+The project was developed completely using cursor AI except baselin scripts for setting up development environment, No manual codeing involved.

 The outline of the project architecture of this Django-React project based on our work together.

 The project follows a common **client-server architecture**, also often referred to as a **three-tier architecture** (Presentation, Application, Data) when considering the database.